conzaytsev/GeneSpace/README.md

     import genespace

-Organism Subspace can be created based on the nucleotide / codon / codon pair frequencies:
+Organism Subspace can be created based on the nucleotide / codon / codon pair frequencies: nu is a parameter for the OneClassSVM, which defines the maximum fraction of genes that would not fit inside the subspace.

-    model = genespace.NucleotideSubspace(path_to_dataset, 0.1)
+    model = genespace.NucleotideSubspace(path_to_dataset, nu=0.1)

-    model = genespace.CodonSubspace(path_to_dataset, 0.1)
+    model = genespace.CodonSubspace(path_to_dataset, nu=0.1)

-    model = genespace.CodonPairSubspace(path_to_dataset, 0.1)
+    model = genespace.CodonPairSubspace(path_to_dataset, nu=0.1)

-To use the Codon Productivity model:

-    model = cei.CodonProductivity(path_to_dataset)

-In order to use the default dataset for E. Coli ATCC 25922 leave the brackets empty.

-    model = cei.CodonExpressionIndex()
-    model = cei.CodonProductivity()

-Codon scores for each of the models as a dict:

-    model.scores

-Predict number of protein copies per cell based on the nucleotide sequence:

-    model.predict('ATG...')
+To show the equation for the subspace boundary:

+    model.hyperplane

+Calculate the estimate for the subspace volume:

+    model.volume()

+Calculate the fraction of the training genes that fit inside the subspace:

+    model.probability()

+Calculate the distance from a nucleotide sequence to the edge of the subspace:
+Positive values indicate that the sequence is inside the subspace, negative - on the outside.

+    model.distance('ATG...')

+Calculate the distance from a nucleotide sequence to the center of the Gene Space:

+    model.center_distance('ATG...')